 Creating Promising Futures Through Social Construction

 The Kanankil Institute -Taos Institute Master of Arts degree in Collaborative and Dialogic Practices (MA in CDP) will be launched in January 2018 with its first cohort.
-In this two-year online learning program participants will learn about and explore different applications of Collaborative and Dialogic Practices related to professional life as psychotherapists, educators, managers and coaches working with individuals or organizations.
+In this two-year online learning program participants will learn about and explore different applications of Collaborative and Dialogic Practices related to professional life as educators, social workers, managers, coaches, mediators, lawyers, psychotherapists, doctors, nurses, and communications working with individuals or organizations.

 To apply, click here: Application Form.

 This program has been offered in Spanish for the past four years and is now being offered in English to practitioners/participants from around the world.
 We invite you to consider applying for this exciting new program.The MA in CDP is officially recognized by the Secretariat of Public Education of Mexico [Secretaria de Educacion Publica, SEP] (RVOE: 2112, dated August 27, 2015) and has been operating for 3 years.
 As Mexico is one of the countries subscribed to the International Agreement of The Hague, this course of study is valid in all the countries which subscribe to that agreement.
 The educational requirements allow graduates of the MA in CDP to continue on to doctoral studies if desired.
 Because the practice of the profession is regulated by each country/state, the graduate of the program is responsible for the arrangements needed to pursue his/her professional practice in any location outside Mexico.
 The Kanankil Institute has been awarding Family and Couples Therapy and Psychotherapy degrees since 2004.
 The Taos Institute joins Kanankil in offering this program for the first time in English.